RayshaanFish/CS20240181_WFO2407_GroupA_Rayshaan-Fish_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+SUMMARY OF CHANGES:

+- Refactored Code:
+  Created utility functions createBookPreview and createOptionElement to reduce redundancy.
+  Moved theme setting logic to a separate function setTheme.

+- Implemented Abstraction:
+  Used utility functions for creating elements.
+  Used constants for repeated values.

+- Documentation:
+  Added comments to explain the purpose of utility functions and event listeners.

+- Followed Styleguides:
+  Ensured consistent indentation and spacing.
+  Used meaningful variable names.
+  Followed camelCase naming convention for variables and functions.